 The Health and Care Act received Royal Assent on 28 April 2022.
-Subject to the issue of an establishment order by NHS England the CCG will be dissolved on 30 June 2022.
-On 1 July the assets, liabilities and operations will transfer to NHS Gloucestershire ICB
+Following the issue of an establishment order by NHS England the CCG was dissolved on 30 June 2022.
+On 1 July the assets, liabilities and operations transferred to NHS Gloucestershire ICB